Did you know that there are 500 roofers in the Denver, Colorado area alone?

 Why is so much training required to become a roofer in Germany?

 Slate and tile are Germany’s roofing materials of choice and are a great deal more difficult to install than asphalt shingles.
-It is also much more important that the roof be installed correctly, as incorrectly installed tiles can be quite dangerous.
+It is also much more important than the roof is installed correctly, as incorrectly installed tiles can be quite dangerous.
 Tile roofs have been the norm in Germany for hundreds of years, and as such, Michael Schojer learned his trade from the experts.
 He knows well the various ways tile and slate can be used to achieve beautiful and durable roofs.
 Having worked on tile and slate roofs for over thirty years, Michael Schojer is a true professional when it comes to quality roof construction, not just a guy with a few hours of “on-the-job experience.”

 Why use Specialty Roofing?